Bklieger/ProxyGPT/README.md

 ## Details

-This project was developed with the goal of creating a simple and lightweight OpenAI wrapper, optimized for short-term development use.
+This project was developed with the goal of creating a simple and lightweight OpenAI wrapper, with basic yet powerful logging, rate limiting, and graphing tools.
 Strong documentation, easy customizability, and comprehensive initialization checks were integrated throughout the codebase.
 As part of the project's simple design, the service employs a local SQLite database, forgoing the use of long-term storage solutions like Docker volumes.
-Since the sole use of the database is to record the frequency of API usage, facilitating the implementation of rate limiting, long-term data storage is not needed.
-Previously stored API usage statistics become redundant after the passing of one day or one hour, based upon on the rate limit.
+This can be customized as you desire.

 It's important to understand that the rate limits currently apply for any calls to OpenAI, meaning all calls will increase the rate count, irrespective of whether or not they were successful.
 This is simple to change if you wish, and just requires different placement of the log function to after validation of the response from the OpenAI API.